-s4.15(1)(a)(iiia) - Any planning agreement or draft planning agreement entered into under section 93F s4.15(1)(b) - The likely impacts of the development
+s4.15(1)(a)(iiia) - Any planning agreement or draft planning agreement entered into under section 93F s4.15(1)(a)(iv) - The regulations s4.15(1)(b) - The likely impacts of the development

+Assessment There are no planning agreements that have been entered into under section 7.4 relevant to the proposed development.

 Assessment

-There are no planning agreements that have been entered into under section 7.4 relevant to the proposed development. \boxtimes
+There are no of the applic o matters within the regulations that are relevant to the determination ation.

 Comment:

-S4.15(1)(a)(iv) - The regulations Assessment There are no matters within the regulations that are relevant to the determination of the application.

 Assessment

 Social and Economic Environment

-Comment: It is considered that the proposed modifications will have positive social and economic impacts subject to compliance with recommended operational conditions.
-The proposed modifications will continue to attract visitors and tourists to Wallalong who will utilise existing facilities and local businesses providing increased local spend.
-Further, the proposed modifications will allow for the business to provide additional local hospitality services.
+Comment: It is considered that the proposed modifications will have positive social economic impacts subject to compliance with recommended operations conditions.
+The proposed modifications will continue to attract visitors at to Wallalong who will utilise existing facilities and local businesses provincreased local spend.
+Further, the proposed modifications will allow for business to provide additional local hospitality services. al and tourists /iding